m-asaduddin/m-asaduddin/README.md

 My name is Muhammad Asaduddin, you guys can call me **Asad**.

-I am undergraduate Informatics Engineering student at Politeknik Negeri Jakarta, and Cohort 8 at Apple Developer Academy @ BINUS Tangerang.
+I am Cohort 8 Learner at Apple Developer Academy @ BINUS Tangerang, and Fresh graduate Informatics Engineering at Politeknik Negeri Jakarta.

 I'm a curious person, and willing to learn more in depth to know something.